College for Creative Studies: Transportation Design

 Blake developed an understanding of surfaces through clay modeling and computer aided design (CAD) courses he took at CCS.
 Although competition between students was fierce, he found the peer-to-peer education to be good preparation and took advantage of the college's internship program.

-"Interaction with working designers helped tremendously," said Blake.
 "The internship program was a huge introduction to real world design life.
 During that experience, I met many designers that I still work with today.
 It was also good to be surrounded with other art forms because the common principles show up in car design."